-Here at Cuvva we’re making insurance simple, clear and easy-to-understand.
-We’ve designed our apps to be as intuitive and natural as possible, with all the important information exactly where you expect it.
-Recently we’ve been exploring how using animations can help achieve our goal of making insurance the way it should be.
+Here at Cuvva we're making insurance simple, clear and easy-to-understand.
+We've designed our apps to be as intuitive and natural as possible, with all the important information exactly where you expect it.
+Recently we've been exploring how using animations can help achieve our goal of making a better, easier kind of insurance.

 When done well, animations can make interactions feel more meaningful and purposeful.

 They can provide context and connections between pieces of content, give control to users, and create a friendly and playful experience.